Strengthening citizenship education, vocational teachers

 The solution

-developing critical thinking skills in students; translating social issues into classroom practice; Teachers not only learn themselves, but also train their colleagues, which has a multiplier effect.
+Developing critical thinking skills in students and translating social issues into classroom practice.
+Teachers not only learn themselves but also train their colleagues, which in turn creates a multiplier effect.

 2. Impact and Quality Tool